 But wait, there’s more . . .

-Each year when the Iditarod Trail Sled Dog Race® approaches, I’m reminded of a couple of four-time Iditarod champions who have told their remarkable stories in print.
-I was glad to edit these two books, and after spending several months working on each project, I came away so impressed by the humor, tenacity, and raw honesty of each man.
-As different as they are in countless ways, both Lance Mackey and Jeff King possess a rare quality of understanding dogs and how to motivate their teams to do their best.
+Each year when the Iditarod Trail Sled Dog Race® approaches, I’m reminded of a couple of four-time Iditarod champions who told their remarkable stories in print.
+I was privileged to edit these two books, and after spending several months working on each project, I came away so impressed by the humor, tenacity, and raw honesty of each man.
+As different as they are in countless ways, both Lance Mackey and Jeff King possessed a rare quality of understanding dogs and how to motivate their teams to do their best.
 Both are transparent writers in The Lance Mackey Story and in Cold Hands Warm Heart.